The Haute Route Itinerary

 Col de Forclaz-Champex

 Our destination today is the quaint Swiss village of Champex.
 We traverse the northern extent of the Mont Blanc Massif, with views into the Rhone Valley and beyond.
-After a quick cup of coffee at the Bovine (amidst the jingling of cowbells) we continue down some steep train into Champex-Lac where we rest in a hotel for the night.
+After a quick cup of coffee at the Bovine (amidst the jingling of cowbells) we continue down steep terrain into Champex-Lac where we rest in another mountain hut for the night.

 - Col de Forclaz 1527m/5009ft